viamrobotics/docs/docs/_index.md

 <div class="explanation">
   <div class="explanationtext">

 Viam allows you to organize and manage any number of machines in collaboration with others using Role-Based Access Control (RBAC).

-You can manage and control your fleet of smart machines from the Viam app, using the [CLI](/cli/#authenticate), or using the [fleet management API](/appendix/apis/fleet/).
+You can manage your fleet of machines and the access to them from the [Viam app](https://app.viam.com), using the [CLI](/cli/#authenticate), or using the [fleet management API](/appendix/apis/fleet/).

   </div>
   <div class="explanationvisual">